-With 20 years practicing employment law counseling and litigation, Jennifer has a wealth of experience which she attributes to the variety of clients she guides through the changes in law, the economy, and the world.
+With over 20 years practicing employment law counseling and litigation, Jennifer has a wealth of experience which she attributes to the variety of clients she guides through the changes in law, the economy, and the world.

 Known for her client-focused legal advice, Jennifer makes a point to understand business aspects in addition to the legal issues, thus enabling her to work shoulder-to-shoulder with her clients.
 She primarily represents employers and provides assistance in preventative counseling and the defense of litigation brought by current and former employees.
 Regularly practicing in federal and state courts, as well as in arbitration, areas of defense recently handled by Jennifer include claims under the Americans with Disabilities Act (ADA), Age Discrimination in Employment Act (ADEA), Family and Medical Leave Act (FMLA), Fair Labor Standards Act (FLSA), Florida Whistleblower Act, Florida Civil Rights Act, and Florida Trade Secret Act.
 She also frequently litigates to enforce non-competition and non-solicitation agreements against former employees, as well as defending claims for enforcement on behalf of employers who have hired new employees subject to such covenants.
 Additionally, Jennifer works with executives separating out from local, regional, and national employers, including the areas of severance and restrictive covenants.
 Jennifer frequently is commissioned by employers and governing bodies as an independent investigator for employment claims and violation of policies at public and private companies, as well as in government and quasi-governmental entities.
 She is a frequent lecturer on employment law and litigation issues for employers.